Tattoos on This Town: Chart performance

 "Tattoos on This Town" debuted at number 18 on Billboards Bubbling Under Hot 100 chart in 2010 as an album cut based on downloads.

-Upon its release as a single, the song debuted at number 59 on the Billboard Hot Country Songs chart the week of August 27, 2011 and peaked at number 2 for six weeks, having been blocked from number one by Zac Brown Band's "Keep Me in Mind", making it his thirteenth top ten hit on this chart.
+Upon its release as a single, the song debuted at number 59 on the Billboard Hot Country Songs chart the week of August 27, 2011 and peaked at number 2 in December of that year, remaining there for six weeks and having been blocked from number one by Brantley Gilbert's "Country Must Be Country Wide", Lady Antebellum's "We Owned the Night", and Zac Brown Band's "Keep Me in Mind", making it his thirteenth top ten hit on this chart.
 It also debuted at number 81 on the Billboard Hot 100 chart the week of October 8, 2011 and has peaked at number 38, his fourth consecutive top 40 hit on this chart and seventh overall.
 Most recently, it debuted at number 96 on the Canadian Hot 100 and peaked at number 59.

 The song has sold 754,000 digital downloads as of May 2, 2012.